Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 Yan Given-Man, for instance.

-Heads of state---and Yan was the closest thing the Ten’Gewek had---did not attend each other’s coronations, investitures, inaugurations, or whatever applied.
+Heads of state - and Yan was the closest thing the Ten’Gewek had - did not attend each other’s coronations, investitures, inaugurations, or whatever applied.
 It was...superstitious, honestly.
 Yan could understand that, couched in appropriate terms, but he otherwise seemed at a bit of a loss... as did everyone trying to make small talk with him.
-He’d of course gravitated to the Lads and played with them---gently, thank God---but once he’d indulged himself and moved on, he genuinely seemed out of his depth.
+He’d of course gravitated to the Lads and played with them - gently, thank God - but once he’d indulged himself and moved on, he genuinely seemed out of his depth.
 Beyond hunting and such, there just wasn’t much in common to talk about with everyone else.
 The elderly female with him seemed to be managing much better and subtly led him around the room to make acquaintances.
 Apparently she was more than a match for his flirtaceous proclivities with anything vaguely Ten’Gewek-oid.

 In the end he spent most of his time orbiting near Julian Etsicitty, who himself wasn’t particularly comfortable in the setting.
 They were a pair of hulking gorillas conspicuously unsure of themselves, and whose insecurity had them constantly looking to Xiù Chang for guidance. *She* looked positively born to it, navigating the social dance with genuine warm smiles and to the fussing delight of the Mother-Supreme.